 Then, in the only imaginable way for this competition to end, the women crushed Japan by nearly 12 seconds in the semifinals and blew away Poland with their third Olympic record time in three races.
 Ireen Wust, Jorien ter Mors and Marrit Leenstra were like a runaway train, leading by more than a second and a half after the first half-lap and steadily building the advantage from there, winning by more than 7 seconds in 2:58.05.

 Wust became the first athlete at these Winter Games with five medals—two golds and three silvers.

 "It has yet to sink in," Wust said.
-"I still don't realize what an exceptional performance I have achieved here."

 The Netherlands turned in a performance that may never be duplicated, taking nearly twice as many medals at the oval as every other nation combined.
 While former powerhouses such as Norway, Germany and the United States didn't win even a single medal in Sochi, the team in orange turned this into essentially the Dutch trials.

 The eight golds in 12 events broke the previous record of six golds by the Soviet speedskaters at the 1960 Winter Games.